vikasomer/Analytics-on-AWS/modules/transform_glue_studio.md

     * Compression Type **Snappy**
     * S3 Target Location **s3://yourname-analytics-workshop-bucket/data/processed-data2/**
     * Data Catalog update options
-      * Choose **Create a table in the Data Catalog and on subsequent runs, update the schema and add new partitions**
+      * choose **Create a table in the Data Catalog and on subsequent runs, update the schema and add new partitions**
       * Database **analyticsworkshopdb**
       * Table name **processed-data2**